Pedestrian accidents are in the spotlight once again, after two Lansing men were struck by vehicles within a matter of days.

 Unfortunately, it can sometimes be difficult to determine which insurance company is obligated to pay benefits.
 In these situations, injured pedestrians are encouraged to contact a Michigan personal injury attorney, to help determine which insurance carrier is responsible for coverage.

-If the motorist who caused the pedestrian’s injuries was negligent, the pedestrian may be able to file a third-party negligence lawsuit for “noneconomic damages,” which includes pain and suffering.
+If the driver who caused the pedestrian’s injuries was negligent, the pedestrian may be able to file a third-party negligence suit for “noneconomic damages,” which includes pain and suffering.

 An injured pedestrian may also be able to bring a claim for “excess economic loss damages.”
 These damages compensate the pedestrian for any losses beyond the three-year cap on PIP benefits, and may include excess wage loss for a person who cannot return to work.